nvaccess/nvda/devDocs/selfSignedBuild.md

 These instructions are based on Microsoft documentation to [create a self-signed certificate](https://docs.microsoft.com/en-us/windows/msix/package/create-certificate-package-signing).

+### WARNING
+Copies of NVDA signed by a self-signed certificate will not function on systems where it is not installed as a trusted root certificate, so this is only suitable for personal use.

+Following are instructions on how to generate and install a self-signed certificate.
+This is not supported and should only be attempted by developers who know what they are doing and are aware of the risks.
+If the private key is compromised, this poses a serious security risk to your system.

+Do not forget to [remove the certificate](#remove-the-certificate) when you are done testing.

 ### Prerequisites

+[PKI CMDlets are required](https://docs.microsoft.com/en-us/windows/msix/package/create-certificate-package-signing) for performing PowerShell commands related to certificates.
 From PowerShell running as administrator, install [PKI](https://github.com/PKISolutions/PSPKI#download-and-install-powershell-pki-module-from-the-powershell-gallery-using-powershell):

 ```ps1